polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

       // ... etc ...
 ```

-The project contains automatic conversions for the following types.
+The project contains automatic conversions for the following types out of the box, but you can easily register
+your own C# based conversion types for specific _"Content-Type"_ values.

 * `application/json`
 * `application/x-json`